Skip to main content

 Who Uses This

-Carrier and OEM engineers debugging NAS attach failures, handover issues, RRC connection problems, and modem firmware crashes.
+Chipset and OEM engineers debugging NAS attach failures, handover issues, RRC connection problems, and modem firmware crashes across the proprietary boundary.

 VoLTE/VoNR/IMS Engineers

-Engineers working on VoLTE and VoNR call setup, IMS registration flows, SIP signaling issues, and voice quality analysis across 4G and 5G operator networks.
+Engineers working on VoLTE and VoNR call setup, IMS registration flows, SIP signaling, and voice quality across the IMS framework and chipset audio HAL.

 Field Test Engineers